oliver32767/cork/readme.md

 this means that you can mock services for clients you do not have the source code to.

 [Charles Proxy](http://www.charlesproxy.com) is the recommended proxy to use with Cork.
-It supports SSL decryption/encryption, transparent url routing, and request/response inspection (useful for gathering canned data).
+It supports SSL decryption/encryption, mapping remote urls, and request/response inspection (useful for gathering canned data).
 Consult the Charles Proxy documentation to configure Charles to work with your client.
 Android testers should check out this
 [blog post](http://jaanus.com/post/17476995356/debugging-http-on-an-android-phone-or-tablet-with)